Subject area: Sciences, expressive arts, literacy

-Then show your class this two-minute YouTube animation(this will open in a new window) from Oregon Forest Resources Institute, which explains photosynthesis in a simple way.
+Then show your class this BBC Bitesize video(this will open in a new window) and information on photosynthesis.
+It explains photosynthesis in a fun and simple way.

-Provide your pupils with copies of The Lungs of the World worksheet and encourage them to take notes capturing key points as they watch the video or work their way through the BBC Bitesize information.
+Provide your pupils with copies of the lungs of the world worksheet and encourage them to take notes capturing key points as they watch the video or work their way through the BBC Bitesize information.